RAAllen/week-2-project/README.md

 ## Setup/Installation requirements

 * _In order to view this project, please open the index.html file in your web browser_
+* _In order to view the links in this project you must have a connection to the internet_
+* _There is a publicly viewable version of this program available online at RAAllen.github.io/week-2-project_
 * _In order to edit this program you should have a text editor such as atom or sublime_

 ## Support and Contact Details